 The insulation flashover resulted in an earth fault where the arc shorted the charged line to the transmission tower resulting in line shutdown.
 The outage of the 300MVA line can result in a revenue loss of approximately 134000 USD (1 Crore) per day for a generating station.

 Perform transient study to find the insulation coordination of lightning arrester & efficacy of grounding systems installed at the substation of the generating station.

 Lightning transient response analysis determines the reason for insulation flashover.
 Substation earth grid and tower footing details are necessary to simulate assigned electrical fault level to determine:

 - Transfer Potentials

-The response of electrical network to lightning was studied using Electro-Magnetic Transients Program (EMTP-RV).
-A lightning with a wave form and amplitude as per IEEE recommendations, was applied to observe the transient response of insulators and change in tower footing resistance.
-These transient responses were analysed at transmission towers and at susceptible location in the substation.
+The response of electrical networks to lightning was studied using the Electro-Magnetic Transients Program (EMTP-RV).
+A lightning with a waveform and amplitude as per IEEE recommendations was applied to observe the transient response of insulators and change in tower footing resistance.
+These transient responses were analyzed at transmission towers and susceptible locations in the substation.

 Transient analysis performed helped to determine the following.